How Technology Helps in Solving Missing Person Cases

 Facial Recognition: Precision at Scale

-Example in Action: A teenager missing for weeks was located after facial recognition software matched their face in an airport’s security footage.
-What would have taken weeks of manual review happened in hours.
+Example in Action: A teenager missing for three weeks was identified after facial recognition software matched their face in a crowded airport's CCTV archive.
+Investigators were able to intercept and safely recover the individual within hours, a remarkable outcome that would have taken days or weeks without the use of automation.

 Emerging Feature: Facial Attribute Prediction